-As a club London Girls Development Academy of Football (“LGDA”) have high expectations and have a set standard that we want to adhere to.
+As a club LGDA have set standard that we want to adhere to.
 This will show the girls the importance of timing, respect, working together as a team and discipline.

 We expect high standards of behaviour from our girls and ask parents to support us in this.
 We fully support the FA Respect code and it is a condition of girl’s joining the club that their parents or carers agree to abide by our code of conduct.
 Any action which brings the reputation of the club into question or constitutes a threat towards or a lack of respect for coaches, players, match officials, the opposition teams or any person involved in the running of the club or the competitions in which it is playing, will be treated with the utmost seriousness.

 Not only will the parents be reported to the League and the Herts FA, but you (as a parent) will be asked to bring your daughter to their match and then leave them at the premises whilst the match is played.
 You will then be able to collect your daughter afterwards.
 Refusal to agree to this request will then result in your daughter being suspended from the club.

 Any player disrupting a training session, or misbehaving at a match, will be dropped for the following game.

 If a player receives any fines for misconduct or needs to appear before any disciplinary hearing from any football association, the member undertakes to reimburse the club for those fines and to attend such hearings.

 Players are expected to commit to regular punctual attendance to twice weekly training sessions and weekend matches.

 Football is a team sport and absences can cause huge problems for the coach and the rest of the team.
 Insufficient players may even result in a game being forfeited.